Policy cover explained

 There is important information on this page that may be difficult to read on a small screen device.
 You may wish to switch to a larger display.

 Please note: Group Cancer Cover is provided and underwritten by Friends Life Ltd, part of the Aviva Group.
 The following information is for employers only and not for use with employees.
-This information relates to policies quoted after 28 September 2015.

 In the event that one of your employees is diagnosed with cancer, our Group Cancer Cover policy pays a fixed £25,000 tax-free lump sum for their benefit.
 The diagnosis will need to fit the following definition: